goodguyry/dotfiles/README.md

     </tr>
     <tr>
         <td><code>--copy</code></td>
-        <td>Copy the files in place instead of linking (gitconfig is always copied)<br>"Copy mode" also suppresses initiallizing a Git repo and pulling updates from Github</td>
+        <td>Copy the files in place instead of linking (gitconfig is always copied)<br>"Copy mode" also suppresses initializing a Git repo and pulling updates from Github</td>
     </tr>
     <tr>
         <td><code>--no-packages</code></td>
-        <td>Suppress package installations and updates (including casks)</td>
+        <td>Suppress package installations and updates (including casks).
+These can be run independently with <code>./setup/packages</code></td>
     </tr>
 </table>

 #### Extras file

 During the first run of the setup process, a file called 'extras' will be created at ~/.extras.
-You'll be prompted to enter your Git credentials and save the file.
-This is to prevent certain information from being commited to a public repository.
+You'll be prompted to enter your Git author name and email, and the file will be saved.
+This is to prevent certain information from being committed to a public repository.
 The '.extras' file is also a great place to store functions and aliases that you don't want overwritten by future installations.

 ```bash
 # Git credentials